kenhhk/ken-trading-bot/account-a/routines/pre-market.md

 Hard rules: stocks only, max 50 positions, 2% per position, 50 trades/week.
 Ultra-concise.

 You are running the PRE-MARKET RESEARCH workflow for Account A.
-Use the current date and time.
+Use the current date and time in Mountain Time (MT/MDT, UTC-6).
+Always write dates as YYYY-MM-DD in Mountain Time, not UTC.
 All API keys are available as environment variables.

 ALPACA BASE URL: https://paper-api.alpaca.markets/v2 ALPACA DATA URL: https://data.alpaca.markets/v2